Moomin comic strips: Adaptations

 The Moomin (1990) anime series featured several episodes, which are loose adaptations based on comic strip stories, while several characters from comic strips are featured in the anime series as well.
 The second season, known as sequel anime series Delightful Moomin Family: Adventure Diary (楽しいムーミン一家 冒険日記, Tanoshii Mūmin Ikka: Bōken Nikki) in Japan, has also several episodes based on the comic strip stories more rather than original novels made by Tove Jansson.
-Notably, few episodes featured time traveling with the time machine, that has accidentally created by Moominpapa.
-Both of seasons' episodes are directed by Hiroshi Saitô and Masayuki Kojima.
+Notably, few episodes featured time traveling with a time machine, that has accidentally been created by Moominpapa.
+Both of the seasons' episodes are directed by Hiroshi Saitô and Masayuki Kojima.

 Animated film

 The 2014 traditional animated comedy film directed by Xavier Picard and produced by Hanna Hemilä, is based on the Moomin on the Riviera comic strip story and has been first released on 10 October 2014 in Finland to celebrate the 100th anniversary of Tove Jansson's birth.
 The film is heavily faithful to the original comic strip story, while it features some elements from other comic strip stories and adds several characters who didn't appear in the original story to the film such as Little My and Snufkin.